gavinyork/zephyr3d/doc/markdown/scene.scenenode.isparentof.md

 ## SceneNode.isParentOf() method

-Checks if this node is the direct parent or indirect parent of a given node
+Whether this node is an ancestor (direct or indirect) of the given node.

 **Signature:**